FRCAluminati3555/aluminati-vision/README.md

 The template contains a very basic UDP protocol to transfer the data to the robot, but the user is free to implement any protocol.
 AluminatiVision currently does not include any WPILib functions mainly for simplicity.
 So, network tables may be more difficult to get working.

 # File locations
 The root of this project should be copied to /home/pi on a Raspberry Pi.
 The executable should be at /home/pi/AluminatiVision/AluminatiVision.jar.
 To run AluminatiVision at startup, create a systemd service to run the startup script (/home/pi/AluminatiVision/AluminatiVision.sh).
+The Booster program should have a similar setup in the /home/pi/Booster folder.

 # Note about the JVM
 This project currently does not contain a JVM.
 It is necessary to add one before running the vision system.
 We recommend using the bellsoft JRE 13.
 It should be placed so that the java executable is at /home/pi/AluminatiVision/jre/bin/java.